Managing the work - Phase 1

 Phase 1

-- Area A (Pollard St/ GAS junction)
+• Area A (Pollard St/ GAS junction) This section of work is now complete.

 Junction alterations will retain existing vehicular movements and provide improved pedestrian and cycle facilities including segregated cycle lanes.
 There will be a new segregated pedestrian and cycle crossing to the north side of Great Ancoats Street that links Chapeltown Street to Pollard Street.
 The existing pedestrian crossing across Pollard Street will be improved to include a segregated cycle crossing.
 We will also create a new signal installation, including signals for cyclists.

-Due to a slight delay in sourcing materials for the paving works, we now estimate that this section of work will be completed by the end of June.
-However, the works at the junction with Great Ancoats Street will be completed as planned and the temporary lights and traffic management will be removed. - Area C (Old Mill St crossing).
-This section of work is now complete.
+• Area E (Redhill Street Crossing) - This section of work is now complete.
 A new parallel zebra crossing for pedestrians and cyclists on Redhill Street to provide a safe crossing point for all users, and a safer crossing point for New Islington Free School.
 A modal filter on Bengal Street is also planned, to prevent traffic using this as a rat-run and to provide a safe space to wait when crossing Redhill Street.